Vardominator/slwp/README.md

 * Setting up, activating, and deactivating a virtual environment
 * Using bower to install JS dependencies with bower.json
 * How to add components from wrapbootsrap theme to pages
+* Adding a database connection to the project
+  * appending to DATABASES dictionary in settings.py
+  * migrating, applying migrations